 The Daniel Hanley Center for Health Leadership is proud to offer an innovative and much needed seminar series aimed at teaching our rural providers leadership skills and supporting their wellness.
-This curriculum has been designed in partnership with Maine rural providers.
+This curriculum has been designed in partnership with rural providers.
 Thank you to The Physicians Foundation for their generous support of this initiative.
-The Physicians Foundation empowers physicians to lead in the delivery of high quality, cost-efficient healthcare.
+The Physicians Foundation empowers physicians and advanced practice providers to lead in the delivery of high quality, cost-efficient healthcare.